KailasMahavarkar/rustbox/README.md

-# codejudge-like System with Rustbox
+# codejudge-like System with Rustbox (Vibe Coded -> NOT Production ready)

 A secure, scalable code execution system built with FastAPI, PostgreSQL, Redis, and powered by the rustbox sandboxing engine.
 This system provides a codejudge-compatible API for safe execution of untrusted code with comprehensive resource limits and isolation.